-

 Restricted Access

-It is prohibited to make professional advertising on the Internet accessible to the general public.
+It is prohibited to make professional advertising on the internet accessible to the general public.
 The advertising must be protected with a technical and password-protected restriction and must only be made available to healthcare professionals in accordance with article 3 (article 5a MPAO).

 General Requirements

 All information in professional advertising must be in accordance with the medicinal product information most recently approved by Swissmedic.
 In particular, only indications and applications approved by Swissmedic may be advertised (article 5 paragraph 1 MPAO).
 The advertising must be precise, balanced, factually correct, and verifiable.
-The statements must not be misleading and on request supporting documentation must be made available to the healthcare professional (article 5 paragraph 3 MPAO).
+The statements must not be misleading and on request supporting documentation must be made available to healthcare professionals (article 5 paragraph 3 MPAO).
 The advertising must be recognizable as such, and the advertising content must be clearly separated from editorial contributions (article 5 paragraph 4 MPAO).

 A medicinal product, an indication, a dosage, a pharmaceutic form, or a package may only be advertised as “new” during 18 months after its first authorization in Switzerland.
 It must be clearly indicated what this attribute refers to (article 5 paragraph 6 MPAO).